 Mass led to slower movements

 In each of the three experiments, added mass led participants to make significantly slower movements.
-This is reflected in significantly longer movement durations and lower peak velocities across the three experiments (Movement Duration: Est = 3.16e-2, p < 2e-16, Peak Velocity: Est = -1.54e-2, p < 2e-16; Fig. XX).
+This is reflected in significantly longer movement durations and lower peak velocities across the three experiments (Movement Duration: Est = 3.76e-2, p < 2e-16, Peak Velocity: Est = -1.61e-2, p < 2e-16; Fig. 4 D, E, F).

-We also found that in each of these experiments, the change in movement duration due to mass was relatively the same (Fig. 4B).
+We also found that in each of these experiments, the change in movement duration due to mass was relatively the same (Fig. 4G).
 We fit an individual linear mixed effects model predicting the effect of mass on movement duration for each experiment and compared the magnitude of the effect across experiments.
 All experiments showed a significant effect of mass, with similar slope estimates, suggesting that the effect of mass was conserved across experiments.
-This is further demonstrated in Figure XX where the normalized movement durations (normalized to 0 added mass) are plotted.
+This is further demonstrated in Figure 4G where the normalized movement durations (normalized to 0 added mass) are plotted.
 We see that across experiments, the changes in movement duration with added mass were relatively similar.

-As expected, we observed a significant effect of an experiment's accuracy requirements on the preferred movement duration (add stats).
+As expected, we observed an effect of an experiment's accuracy requirements on the preferred movement duration.
 Experiment 2b, with the smallest target exhibited the longest movement durations and lowest peak velocities.
-Experiment 2c, which had no stopping requirements, led to the shortest movement durations and highest peak velocities (Fig. XX).
+Experiment 2c, which had no stopping requirements, led to the shortest movement durations and highest peak velocities (Fig. 4 D, E).
 Thus, even when accuracy costs are negligible, mass leads to a significant increase in movement duration and reduction in speed.
 This suggests that mass-related reductions in accuracy are not driving these changes in selected movement speed.